-Many companies do not offer extended pregnancy leave, and even then you are allowed to avail it after birth.
-This might mean a loss of salary or even your job.
+Many companies do not offer extended pregnancy leave, and you would have to take additional leaves at the cost of your salary or leave the job.

-Lack of exercise can cause bones to demineralise and muscles to atrophy, which can result in serious complications.
+Lack of exercise can cause bones to demineralise and muscles to atrophy, which can result in serious bone and muscle-related complications.

 While exhausting activities are out of the question, here are a few things you might be able to do.
 Talk to your doctor or healthcare provider about what you are and are not allowed to do during bed rest.

 Prolonged inactivity is not only boring but also unhealthy.
-Here are some things to do while on bed rest to stay healthy both physically and emotionally:
+Here are some things you can do while on bed rest to stay healthy, both physically and emotionally: